24 FLOOR, LKF 29, 29 WYNDHAM STREET, CENTRAL, HONG KONG

 Australia’s trade links with near neighbours are a major factor.
 The Asia region is ultra-fast growing, and Australia’s network of 14 free trade agreements across Asia and the Pacific have helped agile Australian businesses to rapidly expand.

-Underpinning everything is our sound financial system, strong fiscal position and low government debt.
+Underpinning everything is the sound financial system, strong fiscal position and low government debt.
 This permits strategic investment in future industries and infrastructure.

 Meanwhile, renewables are taking off.
 Australia’s coastal population and sunshine climate have seen wind and solar power soar.
 Today, they account for half of Australia’s renewable energy generation.